katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 To kill the vncserver enter 'vncserver -kill :1'
 </code></pre></div>  </div>

-  <p>When you do this the first time, download a VNC viewer to your local machine from, e.g., <a href="https://sourceforge.net/projects/tigervnc/files/stable/1.11.0/">TigerVNC</a>.
-You can then access the GUI in TigerVNC Viewer with the address given in the startup message with the the password you’ve chosen.
-It opens with an xterminal of your container.
+  <p>Open the browser window in the address given at the start message ([http://127.0.0.1:6080/vnc.html](http://127.0.0.1:6080/vnc.html)) with the default VNC password is `cms.cern`.
+It shows an empty screen to start with and all graphics will pop up there.
 To test, start ROOT by typing <code class="language-plaintext highlighter-rouge">root</code> in the container terminal prompt.
 In the ROOT prompt, type <code class="language-plaintext highlighter-rouge">TBrowser t</code> to open the ROOT graphical window.
 If the graphical window opens you are all set and you can exit from ROOT either by choosing the “Quit Root” option from Browser menu of the TBrowser window or by typing <code class="language-plaintext highlighter-rouge">.q</code> in the ROOT prompt.</p>

-  <p>You can copy from the VNC Viewer terminal by selecting with the mouse, and paste to it by a middle mouse button click.
-If you are using a touchpad, you may need to define “middle mouse button” in Settings -&gt; Devices -&gt; Touchpad.
-You can set it to a three-finger tap in “Taps” menu under “Three finger gestures”, or to another selection of your choice.</p>

   <p>Importantly, stop the VNC server before exiting the container.
 If you don’t do it, you will not be able to open the graphics window next time you use the same container.
 Do the following:</p>

-  <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>bash-4.1 <span class="nv">$ </span><span class="nb">stop_vnc</span>
+  <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code> </span><span class="nb">stop_vnc</span>
-bash-4.1 <span class="nv">$ </span><span class="nb">exit</span>
+ </span><span class="nb">exit</span>
 </code></pre></div>  </div>
 </blockquote>